 Leigh Avenue, Appleton Village, Widnes WA8

-The history of St Bede’s goes back to the time of the Appleton Mission in 1750, though the land for the present church was given by the Dennett family of Appleton who also part funded the building.
+The history of St Bede’s goes back to the time of the Appleton mission in 1750, though the land for the present church was given by the Dennett family of Appleton who also part funded the building.
 It opened in 1847.
-The presbytery designed by Sinnott, Sinnott and Powell was erected in 1892.
+The presbytery (designed by Sinnott, Sinnott & Powell) was erected in 1892.

-Built of red sandstone, St Bede’s is a serious and scholarly work in the Puginian Gothic style by Weightman and Hadfield.
+See also list description, below.
+Built of red sandstone, St Bede’s is a serious and scholarly work in the Puginian Gothic style by Weightman & Hadfield.
 It has a broad west tower with angle buttresses, a nave and aisles, side chapels and a south porch.
 The tracery in the east window is curvilinear.

-The red brick and stone presbytery by Sinnott, Sinnott and Powell was added in 1892.
+The red brick and stone presbytery by Sinnott, Sinnott & Powell was added in 1892.
 It is attached to the sacristy, and contains polychrome tiled floors in the hallway and porch.

 Original Date: 1847

 Listed Grade: Grade II